top of page

 car!”

-The officer hangs his head as he turns to help other cars get back on
+The officer hangs his head and turns back to help other cars get back

-James holds onto the top of his car and swings back inside.
+James grips the roof and swings back inside.

 We say our goodbyes.

-I start walking back, my feet readjusting to the ground, when I hear
+I start walking back, my feet readjusting to the ground.

 I throw a salute as his sleek black car disappears around the corner.